camunda-community-hub/camunda8-greenfield-installation/README.md

 Edit the `./aws/Makefile` and set the following bash variables so that they are appropriate for your specific environment.

-    CLUSTER_NAME ?= <YOUR CLUSTER NAME>
+     clusterName ?= <YOUR CLUSTER NAME>
-    REGION ?= us-east-1
+     region ?= us-east-1
+     zones ?= ['us-east-1a', 'us-east-1b']
+     machineType ?= m5.2xlarge
-    INSTANCE_TYPE ?= c7g.2xlarge
+     minSize ?= 4

-    # TODO: Currently, auto scaling configuration using these scripts for AWS is not quite working
+> :information_source: **Note** Currently autoscaling for AWS is not working yet.
+For now, minSize is also used to set
-    # So, for now, MIN SIZE is also used as the starting size of the cluster
+> the starting size of the cluster

-    MIN_SIZE ?= 4
-    MAX_SIZE ?= 10
+** NOTE THIS IS STILL WIP, the ingress will not be configured with correct IP yet, it still has to be done manually **

-5. Run `make k8s` to create a new AKS Cluster
+5. Run `make` to create a new AKS Cluster and install Camunda

-Be patient, this can take several minutes!

-6. Run `make urls` to see which url to use in order to manage your AKS Cluster

 ## Kind (local development environment) Prerequisites